 The free show is best enjoyed from Bar Parasol, SW Steakhouse, Lakeside, or from the free viewing platform in the resort.

-Wynn Fountain Show: Located out front of Wynn is a water show which resembles a smaller version of the Bellagio Fountains… Like, way smaller.
+Wynn Fountain Show: Located out front of Wynn is a water show that resembles a smaller version of the Bellagio Fountains… Like, way smaller.

 Explore the Wynn Plaza Shops: Nothing in this mall is cheap, but it’s worthy of a walk-through.